Rapptz/eos/README.md

 **Default features:**

 - `alloc`: Enable features that require allocation.
+- `macros`: Enables the compile-time construction macros.
+These use `macro_rules!` rather than the proc-macro machinery to keep compile times sane.
 - `std`: Enable features that require the standard library.
 Implies `alloc`.

 ### Why not `chrono` or `time`?